fact-project/fact-tools/src/site/markdown/aux.md

         <service id="horst" class="fact.auxservice.AuxFileService" auxFolder="file:/fact/aux/2013/10/12/" />

+The `auxFolder` url has to point to a directory containing the data for *one* night.
 If you want to use the service inside of your processor you simply add the service as a .xml parameter.

         @Parameter(required = false, description = "Name of the service that provides aux files")